flyinglimao/zkenc/docs/docs/getting-started/zkenc-cli.md

 - The witness doesn't satisfy the circuit constraints
 - The witness file is corrupted
 - Using wrong circuit files
+- The witness doesn't match the public inputs used for encryption

 Verify your witness first: